• Generative AI: the likely effects on productivity, growth, wages and inequality

 • Artificial Intelligence and the Economy

-The 79th Economic Policy Panel meeting will take place on 4 and 5 April 2024, hosted and supported by the National Bank of Belgium.
+The 79th Economic Policy Panel meeting took place on 4 and 5 April 2024, hosted and supported by the National Bank of Belgium.
 The papers presented will be part of a Special Issue on ‘Artificial Intelligence and the Economy’.

 • Rethinking China’s growth